Vyacheslav Solovyov (serial killer): Murders

-Solovyov chose his wife Olga as his first victim, with whom he had been since school and had lived together for 14 years.
-For a while, he threw small amounts of poison into her food, which caused her to die on December 9, 2003.
+Solovyov chose his wife Olga as his first victim, with whom he had been since school.
+They had lived together for 14 years.
+For a while, he threw small amounts of poison into her food, which caused her to die on 9 December 2003.
 The doctors could not establish that it was poisoning.

-The next victim was to be Solovyov's neighbor, whom he suspected of stealing a car battery, but as a result of a tragic combination of circumstances, Solovyov's 14-year-old daughter Nastya ate a poisoned red caviar from the can.
+The next victim was to be Solovyov's neighbour, whom he suspected of stealing a car battery, but as a result of a tragic combination of circumstances, Solovyov's 14-year-old daughter Nastya ate a poisoned red caviar from the can.
 Despite being seriously ill, she still decided to attend school.
 After six months of failed attempts to cure the girl, she died.
 Of course, Solovyov did not tell the doctors that he had poisoned her.

-The next victim was Solovyov's common-law wife Irina Astakhova, who died in hospital on May 3, 2005.
+The next victim was Solovyov's common-law wife Irina Astakhova, who died in hospital on 3 May 2005.
 The doctors found irreversible lesions on the liver and kidneys.

 Solovyov, in a peculiar way, "experimented" with poisons, pouring them in small doses to a number of colleagues at work, who suddenly began to have health problems - aches in joints, hair loss, vomiting and diarrhea.

 In the fall of 2006, Solovyov moved to live with Oksana Gurieva, who worked as an acrobatics trainer and had two little daughters.
 Soon he used the poison - while visiting Oksana's grandmother, he poured thallium into the decanter.
 The very healthy Oksana safely tolerated the poisoning, finding it to be a serious complication of the flu, but her grandmother Taisiya Iosifovna soon died.

 The next poisoning was particularly insolent - Solovyov poured poison into the investigator Shcherbakov's coffee directly at the interrogation in the case in which Solovyov took part.
 And again, doctors did not establish the poisoning.

 Solovyov then tried to poison his sister Oksana and her family - he poured poison into the jar, in which they distilled drinking water.
 Oksana and her husband survived in the hospital, but their 1-year-old child passed away.
 In this case, the appearance of the same symptoms in the whole family interested law enforcement.
 The examination found that there was poisoning with salts from heavy metals, and the investigation led to Solovyov, around whom people perished too often for suspicious reasons.
 In March 2007, he was arrested.